faisalmemon/ios-crash-dump-analysis-book/markdown/QuickStart.md

 A computer was crashing each day at a different time.

-The actual problem was the computer was near a window next to a estuary where ships passed by.
+The actual problem was the computer was near a window next to an estuary where ships passed by.
 At high tide, a military ship would sail past and its RADAR would disrupt the electronics and cause a crash.

 This folklore story was told to Sun Microsystems Answer Center engineers in the UK during Kepner-Tregoe formal problem solving training.